darth-dodo/gringotts-backend/README.md

 - The sandbox app is hosted at [https://gringotts.netlify.com](https://gringotts.netlify.com)
 - The Backend sandbox can be accessed using [Active Admin](https://github.com/activeadmin/activeadmin) at [https://gringotts-backend.herokuapp.com/admin](https://gringotts-backend.herokuapp.com/admin)
 - Feel free to use the above credentials listed above to play around the backend with Active Admin interface.
+- The high level Dashboard can be view over [here](https://gringotts-backend.herokuapp.com/admin/dashboard)

 ## API Documentation
 - ~[The Lame API Docs can be found over here](https://github.com/darth-dodo/gringotts-backend/blob/master/LameAPIDocs.md)~